Left-wing populism

-Left-wing populism, also called social populism, is a political ideology that combines left-wing politics with populist rhetoric and themes.
+Left-wing populism is a political ideology that combines left-wing politics with populist rhetoric and themes.
 Its rhetoric often includes elements of anti-elitism, opposition to the Establishment, and speaking for the common people.
 Recurring themes for left-wing populists include economic democracy, social justice, and skepticism of globalization.
 Socialist theory plays a lesser role than in traditional left-wing ideologies.

 Criticism of capitalism and globalization is linked to unpopular United States military operations, especially those in the Middle East.
-It is considered that the populist left does not exclude others horizontally and relies on egalitarian ideals.
+The populist left seeks to not exclude others horizontally, relying on egalitarian ideals.
 Some scholars also speak of nationalist left-wing populist movements, a feature exhibited by the Sandinista Revolution in Nicaragua or the Bolivarian Revolution in Venezuela.
-Unlike right-wing populism, left-wing populist parties tend to be supportive of minority rights, as well as to an idea of nationality that is not delimited by cultural or ethnic particularisms.
+Unlike right-wing populists, left-wing populist parties tend to support minority rights, as well as an idea of nationality that is not delimited by cultural or ethnic particularism.
 Bernie Sanders and Alexandria Ocasio-Cortez, self-described democratic socialists, are examples of modern left-wing populist politicians in the United States.
 With the rise of Syriza and Podemos during the European debt crisis, there has been increased debate on new left-wing populism in Europe.

 Traditionally, left-wing populism has been associated with the socialist movement; since the 2010s, there has been a movement close to left-wing populism in the left-liberal camp, some of which are considered social democratic positions.
 In the 2020s, left-liberal economic populism appealing to the working class has been prominent in some countries, such as with Joe Biden of the United States and Lee Jae-myung of South Korea, where liberal and conservative parties are the main two parties.